1. ANIMAL HEALTH

 Dr. Adlai Schuler

-Dr. Adlai Schuler is a practicing veterinarian and dairy manager for a large commercial dairy located in the midwestern United States.
+Dr. Adlai Schuler is a practicing veterinarian and dairy manager for a large commercial dairy located in the Pacific Northwest region of the United States.
 Adlai received his Bachelor of Science degree in biology from Northern Michigan University in 2011.
 Immediately following graduation, he began graduate studies in dairy cattle nutrition at South Dakota State University, primarily focusing on protein metabolism.
-After completing his MS in dairy nutrition, Adlai studied veterinary medicine at Iowa State University in Ames, IA graduating in 2017.
+After completing his masters degree in dairy nutrition, Adlai studied veterinary medicine at Iowa State University in Ames, IA graduating in 2017.
 Growing up as the son of a dairy veterinarian, Adlai has always had a passion to serve the farmer and their cows.
-This passion has ultimately led to a professional career as a staff veterinarian and manager for large, multisite herds in the Midwest and northern great plains.
-There, he lives in the trenches; setting up, implementing, and developing protocols to help make herds successful through their people.
+This passion has ultimately led to a professional career as a staff veterinarian and manager for large, multisite herds in a variety of climates and varying milk markets.
+In his role, he lives in the trenches; setting up, implementing, and developing protocols to help make herds successful through their people.
 In his free time, Adlai and his wife enjoy caring for their foster kids, fishing, and fixing up their country home.

 - Dr. Fernando Díaz Royón

-Dr. Diaz is the Director of the Dairy Knowledge Center and works as an independent Dairy Nutrition and Management Consultant at Rosecrans Dairy Consulting, LLC.
-He provides consultation to dairies and feed companies including nutrition and feeding management, forage and crop plans, and research and product development of new feedstuffs, additives and technologies for dairy cows.
+Dr. Diaz is the CEO at Dellait - Animal Nutrition & Health and works as a Dairy Cattle Nutritionist providing nutrition services and solutions to the dairy industry.
+He provides consultation to dairt farms and feed companies including nutrition and feeding management, forage and crop plans, and research and product development of new feedstuffs, additives and technologies for dairy cows.
 Previously, Dr. Diaz held a senior executive position at Breeze Dairy Group, LLC, Wisconsin (USA).
 As Director of Operations, his main responsibilities were supervising and supporting managers at all group entities for achieving the company’s goal of quality milk production and profitability.

 Dr. Diaz has extensive experience in dairy farm systems, management practices, operational effectiveness, and applied research.
 He is a certified scientist by the American Registry of Professional Animal Scientists (ARPAS) and by the American College of Animal Nutrition Science (ACANS).
 Dr. Diaz has published several peer-reviewed articles, over 20 scientific abstracts, more than 200 popular press papers, and a Food & Agriculture Organization of the UN (FAO) book chapter titled “Feeding Biofuel Co-Products to Dairy Cattle”.